guardian/facebook-web-clients/README.md

 JS API
 ------

 Authorizer provides a mechanism for getting access to the FB object.
-It takes care of loading and authing your apps and makes it easy to ensure that tasks are executed in the right order.
+It takes care of loading and auth'ing your apps and makes it easy to ensure that tasks are executed in the right order.

 ```
 require([baseURI + "/static/facebook-authorizer-1.0.js"],
     function () {
-        var authorizer = new guardian.facebook.Authorizer(document);
+        var authorizer = new guardian.facebook.Authorizer();
-        authorizer.loadFacebookAPI().then(function () {
+        authorizer.getLoginStatus().then(function () {
             FB.api(...);
         });
     });